orbitsdev/queuing/database_documentation.md

 **Additional Features**:
 - Has accessor `getQueueCountAttribute()` that returns the count of queues for the counter
 - Has scope `scopeCurrentBranch($query)` to filter counters by the authenticated user's branch
+- Has a circular relationship with User model (counter belongs to user, user belongs to counter)

 ### CounterService Model